Haewon Uhm

 Future Plans

-Look into Arduinos and how they will work within the controls
+Look into Arduino and how they will work within the controls

 Discuss with Viswesh and Joel what to do with the Python script from here and make changes based on that